astroboy7531/GK-docusaurus/docs/2/c.md

 | **Fishman**  | Fleet Speed                      |
 | **Minks**    | Attack Power                     |

-For example for a Conqueror Descendant with a Human father and a Lunarian mother, the aeribute bonus of rarity will apply on both Luck and Defense Power
+For example for a Conqueror Descendant with a Human father and a Lunarian mother, the attribute bonus of rarity will apply on both Luck and Defense Power